 6 Your comp will also appear in the Project panel, inside your Comps folder (if it's not in there, drag it in).
-If you cannot read the entire name in the Project panel, just place your cursor along the right edge of the Name column and drag it wider.
+If you cannot read the entire name in the Project panel, just place your cursor along the right edge of the Name column (a double-sided arrow will appear) and drag the column wider.
 Finally, save your project.